 Pregnancy Category C

 In animal studies, ranolazine at exposures 1.5 (rabbit) to 2 (rat) times the usual human exposure caused maternal toxicity and misshapen sternebrae and reduced ossification in offspring.
-These doses in rats and rabbits were associated with an increased maternal mortality rate [see Reproductive Toxicology Studies].
+These doses in rats and rabbits were associated with an increased maternal mortality rate [see Nonclinical Toxicology].
 There are no adequate well-controlled studies in pregnant women.
-Ranexa should be used during pregnancy only when the potential benefit to the patient justifies the potential risk to the fetus.
+RANEXA should be used during pregnancy only when the potential benefit to the patient justifies the potential risk to the fetus.

 Safety and effectiveness have not been established in pediatric patients.